OctopusDeploy/docs/docs/approvals/service-now/index.md

 ### Licensing

-For the ServiceNow approval checks to be performed as part of the deployment process, an [enterprise license](https://octopus.com/enterprise) must be configured in your Octopus instance, this license must be requested from Octopus directly, and cannot be managed through the self-service process.
+For the ServiceNow approval checks to be performed as part of the deployment process, an [enterprise license](https://octopus.com/enterprise) must be configured in your Octopus instance.
+This license must be requested from Octopus directly and cannot be managed through the self-service process.

 Once you have received your enterprise license, you can install it by navigating to **{{Configuration, License}}**.